 Infection

-Sometimes, oedema forms for no known reason.
-This oedema is often termed primary bone marrow oedema of unknown cause or transient migratory osteoporosis.
-Generally, this condition affects the hips, knees, ankles, and feet.
-It rarely affects the bones of the upper limbs.
-Overall, it is essential to rule out the other causes of bone marrow oedema.
+Sometimes oedema forms for no clear reason — termed primary bone marrow oedema of unknown cause, or transient osteoporosis of the hip.
+It usually affects the hips, knees, ankles, and feet, and rarely the upper limbs.
+It’s essential to rule out the other causes first.
+Primary bone marrow oedema is sometimes linked to metabolic problems such as vitamin D deficiency and osteoporosis.

 Treatment of bone marrow oedema